Azure/azure-event-hubs-for-kafka/tutorials/interop/AMQP-and-Kafka-interop.md

 User-set properties can be set and retrieved from both AMQP clients (in the Microsoft AMQP clients they are called properties) and Kafka (where they are called headers).
 HTTPS senders can set user properties on an event by supplying them as HTTP headers in the POST operation.
-However, unlike event bodies, which both sides agree are byte sequences, property values have types for the AMQP clients, whereas they are also just byte sequences in Kafka.
+However, Kafka treats both event bodies and event header values as byte sequences, whereas in AMQP clients property values have types, which are communicated by encoding the property values according to the AMQP type system.
 HTTPS is a special case: at the point of sending, all property values are UTF-8 text.
 The Event Hubs service does a limited amount of interpretation to convert appropriate property values to AMQP-encoded 32- and 64-bit signed integers, 64-bit floating point numbers, and booleans; any property value which does not fit one of those types is treated as a string.

-Mixing the two approaches to property typing means that a Kafka consumer sees the raw AMQP byte sequence, including the AMQP type information, and that an AMQP consumer sees the untyped byte sequence sent by the Kafka producer, which the application must interpret.
+Mixing these approaches to property typing means that a Kafka consumer sees the raw AMQP-encoded byte sequence, including the AMQP type information, whereas an AMQP consumer sees the untyped byte sequence sent by the Kafka producer, which the application must interpret.

-To ease the situation for Kafka consumers receiving properties from AMQP or HTTPS producers, we have created the AmqpDeserializer class, modeled after the other deserializers in the Kafka ecosystem, which interprets the type information in the AMQP byte sequences to deserialize the data bytes into a Java type.
+To ease the situation for Kafka consumers receiving properties from AMQP or HTTPS producers, we have created the AmqpDeserializer class, modeled after the other deserializers in the Kafka ecosystem, which interprets the type information in the AMQP-encoded byte sequences to deserialize the data bytes into a Java type.

 As a best practice, we recommend including a property in messages sent via AMQP or HTTPS which the Kafka consumer can use to determine whether header values need AMQP deserialization.
 The value of the property is not important; it just needs a well-known name that the Kafka consumer can find in the list of headers and adjust its behavior accordingly.

+### AMQP to Kafka part 1: create and send an event in C# (.NET) with properties
 ```csharp
     // Create an event with properties "MyStringProperty" and "MyIntegerProperty"
     EventData working = new EventData(Encoding.UTF8.GetBytes("an event body"));